-- DOT&PF is in the final stage of a two-year project to transition from a custom geographic information system/linear reference system (GIS/LRS) to a commercial off the shelf solution, Environmental Systems Research Institute's (Esri) Roads and Highways.
-The new software will enable DOT&PF business units to edit their roadway data via the web and provides standard interfaces for integrating with other business systems. - In parallel with the GIS/LRS software upgrade, DOT&PF has also migrated their GIS IT infrastructure to a modern facility at their head office in Juneau and updated the hardware.
-The IT enhancement has transformed the GIS/LRS from a division solution to a scalable enterprise solution. - Recent changes to the HPMS requirements hasve resulted in DOT&PF expanding the road network to include all public roads in Alaska.
-DOT&PF has used a contractor to assemble public road data from local, state, federal agencies, and native corporations and merged the data with DOT&PF's existing road network.
+- In parallel with the GIS/LRS software upgrade, they have also migrated their GIS IT infrastructure to a modern facility at the State Office in Juneau and updated the hardware.
+The IT enhancement has transformed the GIS/LRS from a division solution to a scalable enterprise solution. - Recent changes to the Highway Performance Monitoring System (HPMS) requirements have led DOT&PF to expand the road network to include all public roads in Alaska.
+They have used a contractor to assemble public road data from local, State, federal agencies, and native corporations and merged them with DOT&PF's existing road network.
 The contract expanded the network from 2,800 routes to nearly 24,000. - An annual roadway data collection program focuses on the state managed roads and non-state roads with a functional classification above local.
 This project provides the required FDE source data but only for roads accessible from the contiguous road system and those accessible from communities served by the Alaska Marine Highway System (AMHS).

-The new software, hardware, and data described above are the foundational components upon which HPMS and MIRE data elements reside.
-As these initial projects are completed, DOT&PF will turn its attention to the MIRE FDE requirements.
-Below are few MIRE specific issues that were discussed during the Roadway Data Improvement Program (RDIP) conducted in 2016.
+The new software, hardware, and data described above are the foundation components upon which HPMS and MIRE data elements reside.
+As these initial projects are completed, we will turn our attention to the MIRE FDE requirements.
+Below are few MIRE specific issues that we discussed during the RDIP.

 - Which business unit or units in the department should own (edit/manage) the FDE data. - Output from the current data collection project provides a viable data source for the FDEs.
 But, the data collection project only applies to roads accessible from the contiguous road system and those accessible from communities served by the Alaska Marine Highway System (AMHS).
 DOT&PF must identify alternative methods/means to acquire FDE data sources for the newly added public roads. - Many of the HPMS and MIRE data element definitions and domains are similar but not identical.
-If the Federal Highway Administration (FHWA) cannot or will not standardize common data elements between the two requirements then DOT&PF will need to update their data model to address both the HPMS and MIRE requirements in the most efficient/practical manner possible.
+If FHWA cannot or will not standardize common data elements between the two requirements then DOT&PF will need to update their data model to address both the HPMS and MIRE requirement in the most efficient/practical manner possible.